 Homeless Education Rights

-- Sharing housing (doubled up with relatives and friends) – due to loss of housing or economic hardship
+· sharing housing (doubled up with relatives or friends) – due to loss of housing or economic hardship, or similar reason

-There is a two step process for determining if a youth is an UHY (unaccompanied homeless youth)
+Unaccompanied Youth – There is a 2-step process for determining if a youth is an UHY (unaccompanied homeless youth):

-- Does the student’s living arrangement meet the McKinney-Vento’s definition of homelessness?
+1. Does the student’s living arrangement meet the McKinney-Vento’s definition of homeless?

-- Once homelessness is determined, is the student unaccompanied?
+2. Once homelessness is determined, is the student unaccompanied.

-Unaccompanied Youth in practical terms, means the youth does not live with the parent or guardian.
+Unaccompanied – “not in the physical custody of a parent or guardian”; in practical terms, this means the youth does not live with the parent or guardian.
 Runaways are considered to be homeless.

-A child or youth without a fixed, regular, and adequate residence can attend school at:
+Where can a child or youth without a fixed, regular, and adequate residence attend school?

-- Provide transportation (even across division lines) if needed
+3. Includes transportation (even across division lines) if needed.

-Students who are experiencing homelessness automatically qualify for free and reduced breakfast and lunch.
+4. Students who are experiencing homelessness automatically qualify for free breakfast and lunch.